hansroh/skitai/README.rst

   python3 app.py

 But Your app is more bigger, it will be hard to make with single app file.
-Then, you can make tasks directory to seperate your app into several categories.
+Then, you can make services directory to seperate your app into several categories.

 .. code:: bash

   app.py
-  tasks/
+  services/
   templates/
   resources/
   static/

-All sub modules app need, can be placed into tasks/. tasks/\*.py will be watched for reloading if use_reloader = True.
+All sub modules app need, can be placed into services/. services/\*.py will be watched for reloading if use_reloader = True.

 You can structuring any ways you like and I like this style:

 .. code:: bash

-  tasks/views.py
+  services/views.py
-  tasks/apis.py
+  services/apis.py
-  tasks/helpers.py
+  services/helpers.py

-All modules to mount to app in tasks, should have def mount (app).
+All modules to mount to app in services, should have def mount (app).

 For example, views.py is like this,